nichbar/r2generator/README.md

 }
 ```

-After applying this gradle plugin, you can simply use `R2.anim.abc_fade_in `to replace your hardcoded `"abc_fade_in"`.
+After applying this gradle plugin, you can simply use `R2.anim.abc_fade_in ` to replace your hardcoded `"abc_fade_in"`.

 If you take a look at the source code, you may find out that this library is nothing but a [Butterknife Library project](https://github.com/JakeWharton/butterknife#library-projects) copycat.
+But it does make some difference : ) .

 ## Download